Angel Garza

 Humberto Garza Solano (born September 23, 1992) is a Mexican professional wrestler.
-He is currently signed to WWE, where he performs on the Raw brand under the ring name Angel (shortened from his previous ring name Angel Garza), as a member of Los Lotharios, alongside real-life cousin Humberto.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Angel (shortened from his previous ring name Angel Garza).
+He is one-half of Los Garza with his cousin Berto.
+He is also a member of Legado Del Fantasma.

 He is a third-generation wrestler, the grandson of luchador Mario Segura, known as El Ninja.
-From his debut in 2008 until 2015, Garza worked under the name El Hijo del Ninja ("The Son of the Ninja").
+From his debut in 2008 until 2015, Garza worked under the ring name El Hijo del Ninja ("The Son of the Ninja").
 He is the nephew of Héctor Garza and Humberto Garza Jr. and the grand-nephew of Humberto Segura Garza.
 He is the cousin of fellow WWE wrestler Humberto Carrillo, who was his tag team partner in Mexico and currently is in WWE.
 Garza originally worked as an enmascarado, or masked wrestler, but voluntarily unmasked in 2012 in the series finale of a dating reality show and has worked unmasked ever since.

 As Garza Jr., he previously worked for Impact Wrestling in the United States, for Lucha Libre AAA Worldwide, and on the Mexican independent circuit for a number of promotions including The Crash Lucha Libre.
 Garza Jr., along with Penta el 0M, Rey Fénix and Daga formed La Rebelión on the independent circuit after leaving Lucha Libre AAA Worldwide.
-He signed with WWE in 2019 and was assigned to the NXT brand, wrestled under his current ring name, where he was a one-time NXT Cruiserweight Champion.
+He signed with WWE in 2019 and was assigned to the NXT brand, wrestling as Angel Garza where he was a one-time NXT Cruiserweight Champion and a one-time WWE 24/7 Champion.

 Early life

-Humberto Garza Solano was born on September 23, 1992, in Monterrey, Nuevo León, Mexico.
-He is the grandson of professional wrestler Mike Segura, also known as "El Ninja".
+Humberto Garza Solano was born on September 23, 1992 in Monterrey, Nuevo León, Mexico.
+He is the grandson of professional wrestler Mike Segura, also known as El Ninja.
 Garza was named after his great-uncle, professional wrestler Humberto Garza (real name Humberto Segura Garza).
 He is the nephew of professional wrestlers Humberto Garza Jr., Héctor Garza, and El Ninja Jr. Two of his cousins are also professional wrestlers, Humberto Carrillo (son of Humberto Garza Jr.) and El Sultán (son of Héctor Garza).